 Our Audit Committee currently consists of Mr. Scott E. Lamb, Ms. JoAnne Stringfield and Dr. John G. Nackel.
 Mr. Scott E. Lamb serves as Chairperson of the Audit Committee.
-All members of the Audit Committee meet the independence requirements set forth by the SEC, the NASDAQ Stock Market listing standards and the Audit Committee chairer.
-Our Audit Committee held five meetings in 2021.
+All members of the Audit Committee meet the independence requirements set forth by the SEC, the NASDAQ Stock Market listing standards and the Audit Committee charter.
+Our Audit Committee held four meetings in 2022.
 The Audit Committee met four times in executive session without management present and each time the Chairperson of the Audit Committee chaired such executive session.
 Each member of our Audit Committee is "financially literate" as required by, and in accordance with, the NASDAQ listing requirements.
 Our Board of Directors has determined that Mr. Scott E. Lamb qualifies as an "audit committee financial expert" as that term is defined in the rules and regulations established by the SEC.
 This designation is a disclosure requirement of the SEC related to Mr. Scott E. Lamb's experience and understanding with respect to certain accounting and auditing matters.
 The designation does not impose on Mr. Scott E. Lamb any duties, obligations or liability that are greater than those generally imposed as a member of our Audit Committee and our Board of Directors, and such designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of our Audit Committee or Board of Directors.
 The primary functions of the Audit Committee include, among other things:

-- overseeing our financial reporting process and the integrity of our financial statements and other financial information provided by us to the public or any governmental or regulatory body; - overseeing the functioning of our internal controls; - maintaining the procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - approving of our transactions with related persons pursuant to the Related Person Transaction Policy (as defined herein); - pre-approving audit and permissible non-audit services to be performed by our independent accountants, if any, and the fees to be paid in connection therewith; - engaging, replacing and compensating our independent auditors and overseeing our independent auditors' qualifications, independence and performance of the annual independent audit of our financial statements; - overseeing legal compliance programs and addressing any legal or regulatory matters that may have a material impact on our financial statements; and - · overseeing, updating and implementing the portions of our code of ethics and business conduct that relate to the integrity of our financial reports.
+- overseeing our financial reporting process and the integrity of our financial statements and other financial information provided by us to the public or any governmental or regulatory body; - overseeing the functioning of our internal controls; - maintaining the procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters; - approving of our transactions with related persons pursuant to the Related Person Transaction Policy (as defined herein); - pre-approving audit and permissible non-audit services to be performed by our independent accountants, if any, and the fees to be paid in connection therewith; - engaging, replacing and compensating our independent auditors and overseeing our independent auditors' qualifications, independence and performance of the annual independent audit of our financial statements; - advising the Board of Directors and overseeing the Company's reporting on material ESG matters and initiatives and evaluating the Company's disclosures relating to environmental, social and governance ("ESG") matters; - overseeing legal compliance programs and addressing any legal or regulatory matters that may have a material impact on our financial statements; and - overseeing, updating and implementing the portions of our code of ethics and business conduct that relate to the integrity of our financial reports.

 In fulfilling its responsibilities, the Audit Committee also sets the "tone at the top" and emphasizes the importance of an environment that supports integrity in the financial reporting process, oversees processes for monitoring auditor independence, oversees implementation of new accounting standards and reviews and understands non-GAAP measures, and related company policies and disclosure controls.
-The responsibilities of our Audit Committee are more fully described in our Audit

-Committee Charter, which is available on our website at https://investor.pennantgroup.com/corporate-governance/governance-overview.
+The responsibilities of our Audit Committee are more fully described in our Audit Committee Charter, which is available on our website at https://investor.pennantgroup.com/corporate-governance-overview.
 Representatives of our independent registered public accounting firm and our internal financial personnel regularly meet privately with and have unrestricted access to the Audit Committee.